astronomer/docs/astro/deployment-health-incidents.md

 ## Deployment incidents

 Astro automatically monitors your Deployments and sends messages when your Deployment isn't running optimally or as expected.
 These messages are known as _Deployment incidents_.
-To get view information about the incident, click on **View details**.
+To view information about the incident, hover over the incident and click **View details**.

 ![A Deployment Health incident message appearing after a user hovers over the Deployment health status](/img/docs/incident-unfurl.png)